 Date of Award

-This study sought to determine teacher perceptions about the factors that influence support for an adequacy model of school funding and what relationship exists between specific demographic variables and those perceptions.
+This study sought to determine teacher perceptions about the factors that influence support for an adequacy model of school funding and what relationships exist between specific demographic variables and those perceptions.

-Using the instrument created for the study, 139 teachers from the Montrose Re-1J School District were surveyed.
-Data was tabulated using standard descriptive statistics.
+Using the instrument created for the study, one hundred thirty-nine teachers from the Montrose RE-1J School District where surveyed.
+Data was tabulated using standard descriptive statistics (mean, standard deviations, frequencies, and percentages).
 As a general data analysis approach, bivariate comparisons were performed using Pearson correlations and t-tests for independent means.
 Multiple regression prediction equations were used to examine the relationships between specific demographics and teacher perceptions of the factors that influence support for an adequacy model of school funding.

 Education finance, Education policy